andornaut/statezero/README.md

 function that can be used to set the state; it accepts a single `nextState` argument, which must be a JSON-serializable [plain object](https://lodash.com/docs/4.17.10#isPlainObject). `state` is a mutable copy of the current state.

-Statezero ships with one action `setState(filter, value)`, where "filter" is a String path in dot notation.
+Statezero ships with two actions:

+`setState(filter, value)`, where "filter" is a String path in dot notation.
 If "filter" is undefined, null or empty-string then the entire state is replaced by the supplied "value".

+`setShallowState(filter, value)`, where "filter" is a String path in dot notation.
+"filter" must be a non-empty string and "value" must be plain object.

 ```javascript
 const incrementCount = action(({ commit, state }) => {